modelscope/evalscope/docs/en/user_guides/backend/rageval_backend/mteb.md

 ## Configure Evaluation Parameters
 The framework supports two evaluation modes: single-stage evaluation and two-stage evaluation:
-- **Single-stage evaluation**: Directly use the model for prediction and calculate metrics.
+- Single-Stage Evaluation: Directly use the model for prediction and compute metrics.
+Supports tasks such as retrieval, re-ranking, and classification for embedding models.

-- **Two-stage evaluation**: Use the model for prediction, then apply a retrieval model for reranking, and calculate metrics.
+- Two-Stage Evaluation: Use the model for retrieval first, then use the model for re-ranking, and compute metrics.
+Supports re-ranking models.

 ### Single-stage Evaluation
 Example configuration file: